LOGO3

 3

-Mathematics I
+Mathematics I for IT

 aThe course contains a range of ideas concerning Functions, domain and range of functions, linear functions, polynomials, expositional functions, logarithmic functions, trigonometric functions (trigonometric identities), hyperbolic functions, inverse of trigonometric functions, inverse of hyperbolic functions and derivatives of functions.
 It also concerning with matrices and its applications, including operations appropriate in specialized applications and Determinants (some properties)and Inverse of a matrix.
 The course shows how to formulate algorithms to solve systems of linear equations.
 It also includes techniques of vector spaces for constructing important mathematical structures, illustrated by examples.
 Systems of linear equations (Gauss-Jordan elimination, Matrices method, Cramer’s method)